 NTHL1 Biallelic gene

-Associated Syndrome Name: NTHL1-associated Cancer Risk
+Associated Syndrome Name: NTHL1 tumor syndrome

 NTHL1 Biallelic Summary Cancer Risk Table